 Conventional loans are ideal for borrowers with strong credit, stable income, and a debt-to-income ratio of less than 50%.
 Borrowers who finance with a conventional loan are only required to put 3% down; however, paying 20% down negates the need for private mortgage insurance (PMI).
 Conventional loans are broken down into conforming and non-conforming loans.
 Borrowers who need a loan exceeding the maximum conforming loan limit of $510,400 will require a non-conforming conventional loan.

 Otherwise known as FHA, USDA and VA loans, government-insured loans are guaranteed by the federal government and most popular among first-time home buyers and those with less than ideal credit scores.
 If you were to default on your loan, the FHA would pay a claim to your lender.
 Because this takes the risk off of lenders, government-insured loans’ requirements are more forgiving, allowing lower credit scores, higher debt-to-income ratios, low-interest rates, and even down payment options as low as 3.5%.
-Consult with a mortgage loan officer to help guide you through the process of choosing the mortgage loan that best suits your needs.
+Consult with a mortgage loan officer to help guide you through the process of choosing the mortgage loan that's suitable for your needs.

 8. Do I Need a Mortgage Pre-Approval or Pre-Qualification?